ashutoshsatapathy1990/ashutoshsatapathy1990.github.io/code.md

 ### Other Codes

 * [**Syllabus Template - LaTeX**](https://github.com/ashutoshsatapathy1990/syllabus-template-LaTeX)<br>
 Create a beautiful syllabus using the LaTeX code.
-It is suitable for framing syllabuses for Indian colleges and universities and also contains a CO-PO-PSO table with BTL and POI mapping.
+It is suitable for framing syllabuses for Indian colleges and universities and also contains a CO-PO-PSO matrix with BTL and POI mapping.